nidhip1/nidhip1/README.md

 # Hi there, I'm Nidhi Parikh! 👋

 ## About me
-Hey!
 I'm someone who gets genuinely excited about finding stories hidden in data.
 What started as a curiosity about numbers has turned into a 5+ year journey of exploring datasets from shipping routes to financial markets.
 I love that moment when messy data suddenly reveals a clear pattern that can actually help people make better decisions.

 Here are some ideas to get you started: